Iran’s president says economy is a factor in virus response

 Bahrain said it planned a flight Sunday to pick up the stranded passengers.
 The kingdom said it had its own repatriation flights scheduled for those still stuck in Iran and warned Qatar that it “should stop interfering with these flights.”

+Residents in Egypt’s southern city of Luxor say they are providing shelter to the stranded Sudanese.

+“We have provided food and medicine to the Sudanese brothers,” said Mahmoud Abdel-Rahim, a local farmer.
+“People hosted women, children and elders in their homes.”

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Joseph Krauss in Jerusalem contributed.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Samy Magdy in Cairo and Joseph Krauss in Jerusalem contributed.